Innovate communication across digital platforms

 You’ll take an introductory course, four core courses and nine electives.
 Complete your degree with a comprehensive exam, scholarly paper or master's project.

-of 2016 College of Communication master’s degree recipients were employed or continuing their education within six months of graduation
+of 2017 Digital Communication and Media Arts MA graduates were employed, continuing their education or not seeking employment within six months of graduation

 Diverse faculty bring a wide range of expertise